 Gum disease has traditionally been treated by eliminating the gum pockets by trimming away the infected gum tissue and by re-contouring the uneven bone tissue.
 Although this is still an effective way of treating gum disease, new and more sophisticated procedures are used routinely today.
 One of these advancements is periodontal regeneration, also referred to as guided tissue regeneration.

 The effectiveness of the procedure generally depends on the patient’s willingness to follow a strict postoperative diet and careful oral care.
-Drs.
-Harrison or Sun will help you determine if periodontal regeneration surgery is right for you.
+Dr. Harrison will help you determine if periodontal regeneration surgery is right for you.